dapr/quickstarts/conversation/python/http/README.md

     - The mock LLM echoes `What is dapr?`.
     - The app then sends an input `What is the weather like in San Francisco in celsius?` to the `echo` Component mock LLM.
     - The mock LLM echoes `What is the weather like in San Francisco in celsius?`
+    - The mock also "calls" the `get_weather` tool.
+    - Since we are using the `echo` Component mock LLM, the tool call is not executed and the LLM returns but we return a simulated `tool call` response.
+      The response is mocked to showcase the tool call response and what was sent as the tool definition, like the function name and arguments.

     ```text
     == APP - conversation == Conversation input sent: What is dapr?